 Sweats are strictly loungewear

 This rule is merely an excuse for not being able to style loungewear in a way it looks put together.
 That’s the only meaning I can think of behind this rule.
-Considering sweats are wardrobe hits of 2020, this one’s no doubt going to trash.
+Considering sweats are wardrobe hits of 2020 and comfy pieces like sweats are now new trendy wardrobe basics (that are here to stay), this one’s no doubt going to trash.